rahil627/my-programming-stuff/langs/to-programming-languages.md

+# the main list
-# a few contemporary languages, old and new
+## a few contemporary languages, old and new

-order of traits:
+order of notes:
 simple summary
 frameworks
 the rest
+owner

 ## god-like, but not popular
 Lisp